 For many people in Kenya and across the world, the emergency department (ED) is the primary point of access to the health system.
 An increasing number of patients with acute disease currently present to EDs across Kenya.
 This is due to the rising incidence of non-communicable diseases (NCDs) (such as cancer, diabetes and hypertension), mental illness and trauma (largely secondary to road traffic injuries) in the background of an already existing large burden of communicable diseases.
 Recently, the need for strengthening Kenya’s emergency medical care system has gained more recognition by the government and other stakeholders involved in the healthcare system in Kenya.
 The gap in lack of an emergency medical care system is a good opportunity for the County Governments to step in and provide the necessary critical services for its people.
 An absence of an emergency medical care system is furthermore a barrier to achieving Universal Health Coverage (UHC), a top priority for President Kenyatta’s big four agenda in his last term.
 The goal of Project 47 is to assess the current state and locations of emergency departments in all 47 counties in Kenya, identify gaps, and set priority actions for use by County Governments, planners and partners as a roadmap toward universal emergency care coverage.
-This proposal has been developed by the Emergency Medicine Kenya Foundation (EMKF), a non-profit organization dedicated to the development of evidence-based universal emergency care in Kenya through education and research and the project partners below.

 The primary objective is to gather information about the current location and state of emergency departments in Kenya including spatial access to these departments.
 An emergency department here is defined as any dedicated intake area for acutely ill and injured patients that is open and staffed 24 h in a facility that has a functioning operating theatre.
 The specific objectives are: